AlbertaSat/ex2_ground_station_website/README.md

 **[Python source code documentation](https://albertasat.github.io/ex2_ground_station_website/)** - These docs are automatically generated from the comments in the Python source code.
 It lives in `/docs`.
 When you make changes to backend_api, update this documentation to match it using `update_docs.sh`.
 You can look at them in your browser if you serve them locally. (i.e. `python3 -m http.server`)

+**[The project wiki](https://github.com/AlbertaSat/ex2_ground_station_website/wiki)** - Running instructions for the satellite simulator and documentation for topics such as the comm.py module.

 The documentation above is not guaranteed to be up-to-date or complete so it's recommended that you read the code.